-Clinical Practise Opinion: The functional overlay method of evaluation of the cervical spine can measure with accuracy, changes in functionality of cervical ranges of motion in neutral lateral, flexion and extension - post trauma initially and following 3-6 months of spinal manipulative therapy care following RTA with neck pain.
+Clinical Practise Opinion: The functional overlay method of evaluation of the cervical spine can measure with accuracy, changes in functionality of cervical ranges of motion in neutral lateral, flexion and extension - post trauma initially and following 3-6 months of spinal manipulation following RTA with neck pain.

 One well-known chiropractory organization lists that the significance is a sprain with subluxation; a strain with subluxation; or possible fracture of the neural ring.
-An RTA patient is done a great disservice if that is all that is known about George's Line, because patients who walk into chiropractic offices with breaks in George's Line generally do not have simple sprains/strains or neural arch fractures.
+An RTA patient is done a great disservice if that is all that is known about George's Line, because patients who walk into, for instance, chiropractic or osteopathic or physiotherapists or similar spinal manipulator's offices with breaks in George's Line generally do not have simple sprains/strains or neural arch fractures.
 Approximately 35 percent to 45 percent of MVA/RTA patients who present for care have something in between, namely ligament partial damage leading to pain with translation instability that manifests as a break in George's Line on the flexion and extension films.

 In 1919, A. George published "A Method for More Accurate Study of Injuries to the Atlas and Axis" in the Boston Medical and Surgery Journal, which was renamed The New England Journal of Medicine in 1928.
 He described his method of drawing a line on the posterior cervical vertebral bodies and looking for the key landmark, which is the alignment of the superior and inferior posterior body corners.
 In 1987, Yochum and Rowe published Essentials of Skeletal Radiology and described the significance of George's Line.
 "If an anterolisthesis or retrolisthesis is present, then this may be a radiologic sign of instability due to ... ligamentous laxity."